weaviate/weaviate-io/_posts/blog/2022-11-23-ref2vec-centroid.md

 This animation shows how selecting multiple backpacks (such as two school-style book bags) can help personalize the user’s recommendations (so showing more backpacks in a similar style rather than the duffle bags).
 We also see here how selecting multiple digital LED screen watches moves results away from analog watches.
 In other words, the User vector is being updated in real-time here to take into account their preferences and actions, which helps to produce more relevant results at speed.
 Another benefit of Ref2Vec is that this calculation is not compute-heavy, leading to low overhead.

 With Ref2Vec, you can use Weaviate to provide Recommendation with “user-as-query”.
-This is a very common, powerful way to build Home Feed style features in apps.
+This is a very common and powerful way to build Home Feed style features in apps.
 This can be done by sending queries like this to Weaviate:

 ```graphql
 {